h0lmes/mockservice/README.md

 # Route response

-Response field may contain:
-- **response** wtih JSON or XML body, with or without HTTP head
+Response field may contain **response** wtih JSON or XML body, with or without HTTP head
-- **callback request** with JSON or XML body, strictly **with** HTTP head

 > See examples below and HTTP request and response format at https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages

-Response part MUST go first.

-If a callback request used a delimiter `---` should go between response and callback request.

-If callback request is present it would be executed asynchronously 2 seconds after response is sent back.

 **EXAMPLES**